schlich/loomio_help/content/user_manual/threads/index.md

 ![](thread_members_card.png)

 To highlight your role within the discussion, or to let people know why you're here, you can update your _title_ from the members card.
-The title will display next to you name where ever it appears within the thread.
+The title will display next to your name wherever it appears within the thread.

 ![](thread_members_dropdown_menu.png)
 ![](set_thread_member_title.png)